OHIO-ECT/ITS-2300-Lab-07/README.md

 15. From on VyOS-1 on a NON-config prompt type `show nat source rules`

-16. From VPCS-1 ping 8.8.8.8 and then QUICKLY on VyOS-1 type `show nat source translations` and then `show nat destination translations` in a NON-config prompt.
+16. From VPCS-1 ping 8.8.8.8 and then QUICKLY on VyOS-1 type:
+ `show nat source translations`

+and then:

+`show nat destination translations` in a NON-config prompt.

 Might be needful to try this a few times to get the needed info.

 17. From VPCS-1 ping 8.8.8.8 and then QUICKLY on VyOS-1 type `show nat source statistics` in a NON-config prompt.
 Might be needful to try this a few times to get the needed info.